fxstein/GoProX/README.md

-# GoProExif
+# GoProX

-ExifTool wrapper to process common Exif metadata from GoPro Media files for use in other macOS Apps like Apple Photos.
+This missing GoPro workflow and data manager for macOS.

 > This is currently early work in progress...